yuanjian-org/app/docs/CodingStyle.md

 1. zod types returned by API routes and the fields within these types should use nullable() and not optional(). optional() allows undefined values which should be only used to indicate data is still being loaded in the frontend.
+1. Use `TEXT` instead of `STRING` for sequelize columns: https://stackoverflow.com/a/143764